ErAz7/Ninja/README.md

 # Use As Spyware
 Be aware Ninja can be easily used as a spyware when installed as a service, it will open full access to the target computer for the __[Jonin][jonin]__ controlling it

+# Source Code
+Source code will be open soon, after some refactoring and improvements

 [version-shield]: https://img.shields.io/badge/Version-1.0.0-blue
 [cross-platform-shield]: https://img.shields.io/badge/Cross-Platform-brightgreen